Indian Alley: History

 Referred to as “one of the most famous public spaces in the country” among Native Americans, the tiny street (officially named Werdin Place) lay adjacent to United American Indian Involvement, Inc. (UAII), an outreach center for American Indians that became an important locus for social, spiritual, political and rehabilitative activities for the community.
 Established in 1974, UAII provided health and support services to Los Angeles’ Native American population, initially focused primarily on recovery services for those addicted to drugs and alcohol.
 During this time, Los Angeles was estimated to have the largest Native American population—anywhere from 40,000 to 100,000—of any city in the United States, with over 100 federally recognized tribes represented within LA county.
 In addition to its offices, the organization’s facility included dormitories that became de facto residences for many displaced Indians.
 UAII anchored the block at 118 Winston Street, at the alley’s northeast corner with Winston Street, until it moved to its new location at 1125 West 6th Street in the 1990s.

 Indian Alley comprises a block of Werdin Place, running south from Winston Street to East 5th Street.
 It is bounded to the west by Main Street and to the east by Los Angeles Street.
-The site has appeared as a location in numerous movies and television shows, including The Sting, Baretta, Hill Street Blues, Police Story, Quincy ME and Starsky & Hutch.
+The site has appeared as a location in numerous movies and television shows, including The Sting, Baretta, Hill Street Blues, Police Story, Quincy, M.E. and Starsky & Hutch.